Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/MessageMediator.md

 [IMessageMediator](/Catel.Core\Catel\Messaging\IMessageMediator.md)

-This class creates a simple Mediator which loosely connects different objects together.The message handlers are organized using string-based message keys and are held in a WeakReference collection.
+This class creates a simple Mediator which loosely connects different objects together.
+The message handlers are organized using string-based message keys and are held in a WeakReference collection.